-Buying a foreclosure or REO property in
+Buying a REO or foreclosure in Delray Beach

-What is an REO?
+What's an REO?

 Are REO's a bargain in Delray Beach?

-Ready to make an offer?
+Prepared to make an offer?